LXNavigation/runner/README.md

 `crash path` field is mandatory.
 It is a location of folder where crash logs will be stored.
 Runner will create a folder if it doesn't exist, but will not work if it can not write to the location.

-`apps` mandatory array of app configurations to be run.
+`commands` mandatory array of command configurations to be run.
 Runner will execute them in an order provided.

-### App configuration
+### Command configuration

-`path` mandatory path to application to execute or a system command.
-Path can be either relative or absolute.
+`command` mandatory command to execute.
+If path to application it can be either relative or absolute.

-`args` Optional array of strings to be passed to the command defined in path.
+`args` Optional array of strings to be passed to the command defined in command.

 `mode` Optional mode to run application in.
 There are 5 possible values: